List of Hotel Transylvania characters: Vlad Dracula

 Vladimir "Vlad" Dracula (voiced by Mel Brooks) is Drac and Lydia's father.
 He appears in the second film when Mavis invites him to Dennis' 5th birthday party.
 Drac is worried that Vlad is a "traditional" vampire and will not accept Johnny or his involvement with Mavis and their son.
 Ironically, Vlad defends Dennis to Drac, supporting the theory that he is a "late fanger" and will show his vampire traits when put under stress.
 This makes Drac realize he has gone too far forcing Dennis' vampire heritage, and when Vlad discovers Dennis' humanity Drac faces off to his father making Vlad accept Dennis and Johnny as part of the family.
 Vlad then joins in the fight against Bela and his pack when they attack the party guests at the end of the film.

 Vlad appears in the third film in a supporting role, enjoying the holiday on The Legacy, flirting with a group of witches while on the deck.
 It is implied that he now lives at the hotel with the other guests.

 Bela

 Bela (voiced by Rob Riggle) is a vampire bat monster and Vlad's servant.
 He attacked Winnie and Dennis and threatened to destroy the Hotel Transylvania, enraging Dennis to the point that his vampire abilities manifested.
 Bela was then severely beaten by the boy.
 He summoned his fellow vampire bat monsters, but they were driven off by Dracula and his family and friends.
 Unwilling to give up, Bela attacked Johnny with a spike only to be stopped by Vlad and shrunk to a harmless size as Vlad tells him never to bother him or his family again.
 He then became a play-thing for the werewolf pups.

-He is named after Bela Lugosi, who portrayed Dracula in the film of the same name from 1931 while.
-Bela and his kind are based off the monsters from The Bat People.
+He is named after Bela Lugosi, who portrayed Dracula in the film of the same name from 1931, while Bela and his kind are based on the monsters from The Bat People.